What Is Bad About Golden Retrievers?[13 Surprising Faults]

 5. They Are Food Obsessed

-If you plan on owning this breed, you will want to have plenty of appropriate chew toys on hand, or else they will find something of yours to chew on.
+If you plan on welcoming a Golden Retriever into your home, you’ll want to have plenty of appropriate chew toys on hand, or else they’ll find something of yours to chew on.

 7. They Are Messy